nf-core/sarek/docs/usage.md

 - `sample` designates the sample, it should be the ID of the sample (it is possible to have more than one tumor sample for each subject, i.e. a tumor and a relapse), it must be unique, but samples can have multiple lanes (which will later be merged)
 - `lane` is used when the sample is multiplexed on several lanes, it must be unique for each lane in the same sample (but does not need to be the original lane name), and must contain at least one character
-- `fastq1` is the path to the first pair of the FASTQ file
+- `fastq1` is the path to the first pair of the `FASTQ` file
-- `fastq2` is the path to the second pair of the FASTQ file
+- `fastq2` is the path to the second pair of the `FASTQ` file
-- `bam` is the path to the BAM file
+- `bam` is the path to the `BAM` file
-- `bai` is the path to the BAM index file
+- `bai` is the path to the `BAM` index file
 - `recaltable` is the path to the recalibration table
 - `mpileup` is the path to the mpileup file

 It is recommended to add the absolute path of the files, but relative path should also work.

-Sarek currently need at least a normal sample to function.
-If necessary, a tumor sample can be associated to the normal sample as a pair, if specified with the same `subject`and a different `sample`.
+If necessary, a tumor sample can be associated to a normal sample as a pair, if specified with the same `subject`and a different `sample`.
-Any additional tumor sample (such as a relapse for example), can be added if specified with the same `subject` and a different `sample`.
+An additional tumor sample (such as a relapse for example), can be added if specified with the same `subject` and a different `sample`.

-Sarek will output results in a different directory for each sample.
+`Sarek` will output results in a different directory for each sample.
-If multiple samples are specified in the TSV file, Sarek will consider all files to be from different samples.
+If multiple samples are specified in the `TSV` file, `Sarek` will consider all files to be from different samples.
-Multiple TSV files can be specified if the path is enclosed in quotes.
+Multiple `TSV` files can be specified if the path is enclosed in quotes.

 Output from Variant Calling and/or Annotation will be in a specific directory for each sample (or normal/tumor pair if applicable).

-#### Step: mapping from fastq
+#### Step: mapping from FASTQ

-The TSV file to start with the step mapping with paired-end FASTQs should contain the columns:
+The `TSV` file to start with the step mapping with paired-end `FASTQs` should contain the columns:

 `subject sex status sample lane fastq1 fastq2`